Originate/exosphere/tutorial/part_1/02_architecture.md

 We are - and always will be -
 dwarfs standing on the shoulders of giants<sup>1</sup>.

-Exosphere has 3 main layers that build on top of each other.
+The Exosphere framework consists of 3 main layers that build on top of each other.
 Each layer itself consists of a generic foundation based on a popular open source technology, on top of which is more opinionated, high-level support.